"Sci-fi, crime fiction, verse novels, experimental fiction, & graphic novels. Come at me, I love them all."

 Sam Wren is a co-host on Crime Time, a popular genre fiction podcast, a candidate undertaking a Ph.D. in English Literature, and a qualified Sign Language interpreter and translator.

 They bring their critical and theoretical expertise to the table when approaching any text: be it philosophical or fantasy!
 They love supporting writers to enrich their work and focus on characterization, structural integrity, and reader satisfaction!
 Putting a critical literary lens on genre fiction is a particular passion of theirs, and they absolutely love fine detail.

 Favourites authors to read are Anne Radcliffe, Sue Grafton, Ouyang Yu, Stephen King, Patricia Cornwell, Jane Austen, Kazuo Ishiguro, Sarah Waters, Oscar Wilde, Virginia Woolf, and Eileen Myles.

-They specialize in reading realism, bildungsroman (coming of age stories), postmodern literature, crime fiction, science fiction, experimental fiction, and verse novels.
+They specialize in reading realism, bildungsroman, postmodern literature, crime fiction, science fiction, experimental fiction, and verse novels.